Unified stability criteria for perturbed LTV systems with unstable instantaneous dynamics: Introduction

 \section{Introduction}

 Due to the long-lasting importance of the design and analysis of adaptive controllers, the stability analysis for linear time-varying (LTV) systems has played an important role in control theory for decades \cite{Ioannou2006}.
 The early study of stability of LTV systems can date back to the work \cite{Desoer1969}.
 Since then it is well-known that even if the instantaneous dynamics of the system is stable and the abscissa of the system matrix is uniformly upper-bounded by some negative number, an LTV system may still be unstable.
-In order to ensure global asymptotic stability, one needs the system to vary ``slowly", in the sense that either the time derivative of the system matrix is sufficiently small \cite{Coppel1978,Amato1993}, or the variation of the system matrix is upper-bounded on average \cite{ILCHMANN1987157}.
+In order to ensure global asymptotic stability, one needs the system to vary ``slowly", in the sense that either the time derivative of the system matrix has sufficiently small magnitude \cite{Coppel1978,Amato1993}, or the variation of the system matrix is upper-bounded on average \cite{ILCHMANN1987157}.
 When the instantaneous dynamics is not necessarily always stable, the work \cite{Solo1994,Jetto09} propose different sets of conditions under which the LTV systems are exponentially stable.
-However the assumptions in these results are fairly complex and not easily applied to real problems.
-Meanwhile, the recent works \cite{ZHOU2016266,CHEN2016342} based on indefinite Laypunov function have nicer results which may be useful for concluding stability of LTV systems with possible unstable instantaneous dynamics.
+However, these results have fairly complex assumptions and hence can not be easily applied to real problems.
+Meanwhile, the works \cite{ZHOU2016266,CHEN2016342} based on indefinite Laypunov function have nicer results which may be useful for concluding stability of LTV systems with possible unstable instantaneous dynamics.